BuildOnViction/gitbook/general/staking/staking-requirements.md

 ### Prerequisites <a href="#prerequisites" id="prerequisites"></a>

-* Have a wallet connected to the TomoMaster Governance Dapp
+* Have a wallet connected to the VicMaster Governance Dapp

 ### Introduction <a href="#introduction" id="introduction"></a>